OreoLamp/NixOS-flake/README.md

 - Uncontrollable laughter at the stupidity of everything
 - Rapid loss of sanity

-## Abandon hope all ye who enter here
+## Abandon all hope, ye who enter here

 *(Still very much WIP, not anywhere near done.
 There are more TODO:s than I know what to do with.)*